 Mission and Goals

-“To encourage recruitment and retention of African-American and underrepsented minority physicians, and thereby help to eliminate health disparities, improve access to care, and improve the quality of life and medical care for people in the Oakland/San Francisco Northern California Bay Area”.
+“To encourage the education, training, recruitment and retention of African-American/Black and underrepresented minority physicians, and thereby help to eliminate health disparities, improve health equity and access to medical care for people in the Northern California Oakland/San Francisco Bay Area”.

 PMF’s main purpose is to encourage the recruitment and retention of African-American and underrepsented physicians, and the betterment of health care for people in Northern California.